|

 gain flexibility, creativity, and greater freedom of action than

 most of us now know. ."
-Training and

-Development Journal
+Journal

-. . . real estate
+. . . real

-world around us and communicate."
-Real Estate
+the world around us and communicate."
+Real Estate Today

 fundamental